The Martial Compendium 5E

 Requires: Any ranged or Throwing weapon.

 When you take the Attack Action, you can declare one of your ranged or thrown attacks a Wing Clip.
-On a hit, add the superiority die to the attack's damage roll, and the target creature must succeed on a Dexterity saving throw or have its Climbing and Flying speed reduced to 0 feet until the end of its next turn.
+On a hit, the target creature must succeed on a Dexterity saving throw or have its Climbing and Flying speed reduced to 0 feet until the end of its next turn.
 A Climbing or Flying creature affected by this maneuver tumbles at 60 feet per round.
 Only creatures that uses appendages such as arms or wings to climb or fly are affected by this maneuver.

 Whirlwind Strike